slemire/slemire.github.io/_posts/2019-08-31-htb-writeup-onetwoseven.md

 ![](/assets/images/htb-writeup-onetwoseven/web3.png)

-At the bottom of the main page there's a hint about some kind of throttling being enforced on the system:
+At the bottom of the main page there's a hint about throttling enforced on the system:

 ![](/assets/images/htb-writeup-onetwoseven/donkeys.png)

-On the Attribution page, there's a note from the box creator confirming this: `Special thanks to 0xEA31 for the fail2ban configuration that already powered Lightweight and CTF.` So it's very likely that I don't need to run gobuster or any heavy enumeration on the main page.
+On the Attribution page, there's a note from the box creator confirming this: `Special thanks to 0xEA31 for the fail2ban configuration that already powered Lightweight and CTF.` Based on this information, I figure it's very likely that I don't need to run gobuster or do any heavy enumeration on the main page.

-If we click the sign up button, we get a personal account created automatically and see the credentials for SFTP.
+When I click the sign up button, I get a personal account created automatically and get the credentials for SFTP.

 ![](/assets/images/htb-writeup-onetwoseven/web4.png)